 Meat, Fish, Eggs and Dairy

-There are far more options available today than when I signed up a year ago.
+There are far more options available today than when I signed up.
 This makes it quite enjoyable to get the email that it’s time to customize my box, as I never know what new items I might find.

 One of the most significant changes has been the addition of meat, fish and other products that require refrigeration (such as yogurt, butter and cheese).